mjn2max/mjn2max.github.io/_posts/2022-12-22-ios-development-getting-started.markdown

 ---
-title: "Markdown Extra Components"
+title: "iOS Development Getting Started"
 layout: post
-date: 2016-02-24 22:48
+date: 2022-12-11 22:48
 image: /assets/images/markdown.jpg
 headerImage: false
 tag:
-- markdown
+  - ios
-- components
+  - development
-- extra
+  - programming
 category: blog
-author: jamesfoster
+author: mjn2max
-description: Markdown summary with different options
+description: This is a brief article showing some of the minimum requirements you should preapre to become an iOS Developer.
 ---

 ## Summary: